Adams (1905 automobile)

 Adams was an English automobile manufactured in Bedford, England, between 1905 and 1912 under the brand names Adams-Hewitt and later just Adams.

 Arthur Adams

-Arthur Henry Adams was born in Boston, Massachusetts in 1868.
+Arthur Henry Adams was born in Boston, Massachusetts, in 1868.
 He became a qualified mechanical engineer with a degree from the Massachusetts Institute of Technology.
-First working for the Western Electric Company and then moving to Paris to work on the installation of the city's telephone system.
-In 1899 Adams moved to London and joined the Sturtevant Engineering Company who manufactured fans and air handling equipment.
+First, working for Western Electric Company, then moving to Paris to install the city's telephone system.
+In 1899, Adams moved to London and joined the Sturtevant Engineering Company, which manufactured fans and air handling equipment.

 Edward Hewitt

 Edward Ringwood Hewitt was born in New Jersey in 1866.
-His grandfather was Peter Cooper who had built the first American steam locomotive.
+His grandfather was Peter Cooper, who had built the first American steam locomotive.
 Hewitt studied chemistry at Princeton University and the University of Berlin.
 He had helped Sir Hiram Maxim to build a large steam plane in 1894.
-On his return to the States Hewitt designed and patented an automobile.
-At some point in time he had met with Adams and in 1904 the two decided to manufacture it.
+On his return to the States, Hewitt designed and patented an automobile.
+At some point, he met with Adams, and in 1904, the two decided to manufacture it.